Neunerlei/dbg/README.md

   none of the functions will do or output anything.
 - environmentDetection: (bool) default: TRUE | Disables the environment detection mechanism if set to false.
 - envVarKey: (string) default: APP_ENV | Determines the name of the environment variable to look for when enabling the debug feature.
 - envVarValue: (string) default: dev | Used in combination with "envVarKey" and determines which value to expect from the configured environment variable to enable the debugger.
 - cliIsDev: (bool) default: TRUE | Determines if the debugger should always output stuff in a CLI environment or not.
 - debugReferrer: (string|NULL) default: NULL | If set this will be expected as the referrer to enable the debugger capabilities.
 - preHooks: (callable|array) | One or multiple callbacks to run in front of each debugger function ( dbg,dbge,trace,tracee,...).
 Useful for extending the functionality.
 Each callback will receive $hookType, $callingFunction and $givenArguments as arguments.
 - postHooks: (callable|array) | Same as "preHooks" but run after the debug output.
 - consolePassword: (string|NULL) default: NULL | If set the phpConsole will require this value as password before printing the console output to the browser.
 - logDir: (string|NULL) default: NULL | If set, the logFile() function will dump the logfile to the given director.
 Make sure it exists and is writable by the webserver!
-- editorFileFormat (string|NULL) default: null | Can be used to create clickable links to be opened in your IDE of choice.
-Can be either a formatting pattern like "phpstorm://open?file=%f&line=%l", or one of the predefined values: sublime, textmate, emacs, macvim, phpstorm, phpstorm-remotecall, idea, vscode, vscode-insiders, vscode-remote, vscode-insiders-remote, vscodium, atom, nova, netbeans or xdebug
+- logStream: (string) default: php://stdout | If set, the logStream() function will dump the given arguments to the given stream.

+### Config files

+The library supports the usage of dedicated config files.
+The files are plain PHP files with the name: `dbg.config.php` that are designed to execute either the `\Neunerlei\Dbg\Dbg::hooks()->addListener()` (for hooks) or the `\Neunerlei\Dbg\Dbg::config()` function (for configuration).
+Those files can easily be added to your .gitignore file, so you can configure your local development environment without affecting the production environment.
+The files are loaded from the directories of the following server variables:

+- `$_ENV['DOCUMENT_ROOT']`
+- `$_ENV['DDEV_COMPOSER_ROOT']`
+- `$_ENV['PWD']`
+- `$_ENV['DBG_CONFIG_DIR']` (Loaded from an environment variable)

+Pro tip: The `dbg.config.php` can also be stored in a subdirectory (called: `.dbg`) of the above directories, to allow easier `.gitignore` handling.

 ## Functions

 ### dbg()

 Takes any number of arguments and prints them to the screen, either formatted for html or for cli, depending on the current context.

 ```php
 dbg("foo");